-On Saturday the High Point Mountain Bike Park will be closed for to the GP Moto-X Country Racing.
-The park will be open on Sunday for Mountain Bikes to use.
+The High Point Mountain Bike Park will be closed Saturday for the GP Moto-X Country Racing.
+The park will re-open on Sunday for mountain bikes to use.

 The fun continues Saturday evening with a STACYC race for the kids at 5:30 pm, followed by Pit Bike racing kicking off at 6:30 pm and a full of bench racing with some old buddies and of course, karaoke with Racer X John.
 Even if you’re not here to race, Saturday evening promises to be full of fun and serves as a great time to catch up with old friends.

 Sunday the focus will shift to the motocross track as the 33rd Annual "Big Dave" Vet Homecoming will take to the famous High Point Motocross track.
 Racers will be able to compete in numerous Vet-aged classes, Vintage classes and some Support classes for younger riders as well.

 The afternoon will feature a Vintage Bike Show, numerous Vintage Contests with the opportunity to win some great prizes, and a Swap Meet.
 So clean out your garage, shine up those vintage items and get ready to show-off your sh**… stuff at the Country Club of Motocross.